 What is the landscape?

 We have always been led to believe that the landscape is only the external aspect of what we see.
-Most of the time we only focus on the aesthetic aspect of a beautiful view of hills, mountains, valleys, stretches of coast and rivers.
-The aesthetic datum is only one of the aspects that we must consider; what are the causes that shaped the landscape we see? this is the first question we should ask ourselves.
+Most of the time we focus only on the aesthetic aspect of a beautiful view of hills, mountains, valleys, stretches of coast and rivers.
+The aesthetic data is only one of the aspects that we must consider; what are the causes that shaped the landscape we see? this is the first question we should ask ourselves.
 The answer to this question is almost always one: the actions of nature and man they give life to the landscape we are facing.

 The Natural Landscape

-In the natural landscape the state of original nature predominates and the signs of human activity do not exist or are insignificant.
+In the natural landscape the original state of nature predominates and the signs of human activity do not exist or are insignificant.

 The Agricultural Landscape

-In the agricultural landscape man has changed the nature of the place through the use of natural elements; the creation of this landscape takes place through the man who intervenes on nature by planting trees, crops and much more.
+In the agricultural landscape man has changed the nature of the place through the use of natural elements; the creation of this landscape takes place through man who intervenes on nature by planting trees, crops and much more.
 The Tuscan countryside with its rows of vineyards is a typical example of an agricultural landscape.

 The Rural Landscape

-With this term we define the environment outside the city which can be cultivated and characterized by scattered buildings such as farmhouses, farmhouses, farmhouses, bagli and other typical buildings of the Italian countryside.
+With this term we define the environment outside the city which can be cultivated and characterized by scattered buildings such as farmhouses, farmhouses, farmhouses, bagli and other buildings typical of the Italian countryside.
 This